Talk to a Real Estate Lawyer today!

 Dual Agency Definition

-Dual agency occurs when a real estate agent is representing both buyer and seller in the same transaction.
-Since the agent has promised a duty of confidentiality, loyalty and full disclosure to both parties simultaneously, it is necessary to limit these duties in this situation, if both parties consent.
+The dual agency definition is commonly referred to when a real estate agent is representing both buyer and seller in the same real estate transaction.
+Since the agent has promised a duty of confidentiality, loyalty and full disclosure to both parties simultaneously, it is necessary to limit these duties in this situation, if both parties consent to dual agency law.

 This relationship involves the following limitations: